FiskSMK/aggregations-2/data/sebnapi/README.md

 I chosed a Bucket-Data-Model to have fast query times, for our use-cases.
 Every tag is saved as an index with a quantity attribute.
 The import was done by this [python script](mattmahoney.py).
-This script reads the file chunk by chunk while upserting the tags to the database.
-Measueres the time and throughput.
+This script reads the file chunk by chunk while upserting the tags to the database and measueres the time and throughput.

 ```
 1 % - throughput: 0.0206674060009 MB/s